GruberMarkus/Export-RecipientPermissions/docs/README.md

 ### 1.2.6.
 RecipientProperties
 Recipient properties to import.

-Be aware that these properties are not queried with a simple '`Get-Recipient`', but with '`Invoke-Command -Session $ExchangeSession -ScriptBlock { Get-Recipient -ResultSize Unlimited | Select-Object -Property $args[0] } -ArgumentList @(, $RecipientProperties)`'.
+Be aware that these properties are not queried with '`Invoke-Command -Session $ExchangeSession -ScriptBlock { Get-Recipient -ResultSize Unlimited | Select-Object -Property $args[0] } -ArgumentList @(, $RecipientProperties)`', but with a simple '`Get-Recipient`'.
-This way, some properties have sub-values.
-For example, the property .PrimarySmtpAddress has .Local, .Domain and .Address as sub-values.

 These properties are available for GrantorFilter and TrusteeFilter.

-Properties that are always included: 'Identity', 'DistinguishedName', 'RecipientType', 'RecipientTypeDetails', 'DisplayName', 'PrimarySmtpAddress', 'EmailAddresses', 'ManagedBy', 'UserFriendlyName', 'LinkedMasterAccount'
+Properties that are always included: 'Identity', 'DistinguishedName', 'RecipientType', 'RecipientTypeDetails', 'DisplayName', 'Name', 'PrimarySmtpAddress', 'EmailAddresses', 'ManagedBy', 'UserFriendlyName', 'LinkedMasterAccount'

 ### 1.2.7.
 GrantorFilter
 Only check grantors where the filter criteria matches $true.